Borg vs Restic: Painless Encrypted Backups You'll Actually Run

 Because the best backup is the one that happens

 Before touching tooling, internalise the rule that has saved more data than any single product: 3-2-1.
 Keep 3 copies of your data, on 2 different types of media, with 1 copy off-site.
 The production copy counts as one.
 A local backup on a different disk is your second.
 An off-site copy — a remote server, an object store, a friend’s NAS — is the third, and it is the one that survives fire, theft and ransomware.
 Both Borg and Restic are designed to make that off-site copy cheap and safe, because everything is encrypted before it leaves your machine.
+The server holding your backups never sees a byte of plaintext, which means an off-site target you do not fully trust is still safe to use.

 Both are command-line backup programs that share three crucial properties.

 • Compression.
 Chunks are compressed before storage, shrinking the repository further.
+Both default to sensible modern algorithms (zstd is the one to choose if you have a choice).

 The result is space-efficient, secure backups where each “snapshot” looks like a full backup but costs roughly the size of an incremental one.
-The difference between the two tools is mostly in where they like to store data, which we will get to.
+The main difference between the two tools is where they like to store data, which we will get to.

 Install Borg from your distribution (sudo apt install borgbackup or sudo dnf install borgbackup).
 Borg works against a repository, which can be a local path or an SSH target.